 Skip to Content

-Easy Chicken Mole Rojo Recipe: Scratch or Not
+Easy Chicken Mole Rojo (Using a Spice Blend)

-Easy Chicken Mole Rojo Recipe: Scratch or Not
+Easy Chicken Mole Rojo (Using a Spice Blend)

 Mole Rojo vs Mole Poblano

-Mole rojo is deep red in color, usually medium spicy, and with a texture between a paste and a sauce.
 Mole rojo and mole poblano are sometimes used interchangeably as they are similar, but there are nuanced distinctions.
+The basic ingredient distinction is:

 Mole rojo sauce covering chicken pieces in a bowl